All Episodes

 The political spectrum's a circle, not a straight line.

-Yeah, I thought I was the same age as you, and you started out in New York right when I started out my business.
+Yeah, I thought I was the same age as you, and you started out in New York right when I started out in my business.

-So you remember the mouse in the trash can.
+So you remember the mouse in the trash can?

-Yeah, you poor Kansas City, they didn't pay you nothing.
+Yeah, you poor Kansas City.

 I remember when you were dating online.

-And you remember no, I never did that.
+No, I never did that.

 You're confusing.

-I wasn't dating online.
+That wasn't dating online.

-Never did that.
+I never did that.

 Never did.